Small-Cap

 Why long only: the structural case against shorting small floats

 ▶ 2m 46sHost asks why Gon focuses exclusively on the long side.
-The answer is structural: shorting small-cap names requires locates from the broker, and by the time he calls, confirms the availability, and places the order, the downward move has already started.
+The answer is structural: shorting small-cap names requires locates from the broker, and by the time he calls, confirms availability, and places the order, the downward move has already started.
 Additionally, being wrong on a short in a small-float squeeze stock can be catastrophic — the stock can halt up multiple times in a row with no ability to exit.
-He tried shorting in 2022 but found the mechanical constraints removed the edge.
+He tried shorting in 2022 but found the mechanical constraints removed whatever edge he might have had.
 For his setup and style, long-only is the only viable choice.

-Study method and closing: observe everything, form a thesis
+Study method: observe everything, then form a thesis

 Stock Selection: Scanning for the Strongest Movers and Reading Linearity